LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

    1. Line 32 `git push` sends our latest code up to GitHub.

    We will learn more about these in a later chapter.
    {{% /notice %}}

+   {{% notice blue Note "rocket" %}}
+   When writing your commit messages, you will encounter problems if you include punctuation inside of double quotes `"This wont work!"`.

+   If you have a strong desire to include punctuation, you must wrap your commit message inside of single quotes `'Like this!'`.
+   {{% /notice %}}

    ## Back to GitHub